HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

-Finally, the context representation $\mathbf{C}_a$ is temporally downsampled to match the label's time resolution, yielding $\mathbf{C} \in \mathbb{R}^{{\frac{T_a}{5}}\times {D}}$.
-Two parallel branches are employed for the joint prediction of both sound event categories and their spatial locations at each time step, which are expressed as,
+Finally, the context representation is temporally downsampled to match the label's time resolution.
+Two parallel branches are employed for the joint prediction of both sound event categories and their spatial locations, respectively.
+Both the classifier and the regressor are composed of two FC layers.